Guide

 | Best for future-proofing | Hypervolt Home 3 | £900-£1,100 |

 Every charger on this list is OZEV-approved, smart-enabled, and available at 7.4kW (the maximum for most UK single-phase homes).
 We compared them on five things that actually matter: smart tariff integration, solar compatibility, build quality, app experience, and total installed cost.
+To unlock the 7p/kWh overnight tariffs that make a wallbox pay for itself you also need a working SMETS2 smart meter — without it you're stuck on the standard rate.

 1. Ohme Home Pro - Best for Smart Tariff Users